0x2b3bfa0/qdtar/busybox/README.md

 I didn't bother to make a full static reverse engineering of the binary, as considering it a black box was enough for documentation purposes.

-I'll request the source code of this binary, because BusyBox is licensed as GPLv2, and any derived work from it must follow the same license.
+I'll request the source code of this binary, because BusyBox is licensed as GPLv2, and any derived work from it must follow the same license. **UPDATE:** I didn't get the source code, as **bq** never answered my emails.

 ***